Seirdy/seirdy.one/content/posts/website-best-practices.md

 Unfortunately, pages with lazy loading don't finish loading off-screen images in the background.
 To load this content ahead of time, users need to switch to the loading page and slowly scroll to the bottom to ensure that all the important content appears on-screen and starts loading.
 Website owners shouldn't expect users to have to jump through these ridiculous hoops.

-A similar attribute that I _do_ recommend is the [`decoding`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/Img#attr-decoding) attribute.
-I typically use `decoding="async"` so that image decoding can be deferred.

 ### Would pre-loading or pre-fetching solve the issues with lazy-loading?

 Pre-loading essential resources is fine, but speculatively pre-loading content that the user may or may not request isn't.